davidkowalk/latex_paper_template/README.md

 ## Features

 - **Multiple Authors**\
-The template supports an arbitrary amount of authors, contact information and affiliations.
+The template supports an arbitrary number of authors, contact information and affiliations.
 The Authors can be linked to their affiliations with an arbitrary identifier, which is printed in superscript.
 - **Keywords**\
 The package provides a simple way to define keywords.
 Keywords are automatically printed by the `abstract` environment as well as the `\noabstract` command, or can be printed manually by `\putkeywords`.
 - **Consistent Title Sizes**\